9 min read

 The surprising, infuriating way electric utilities make money

-Today we're taking a medium-deep dive into the polluted waters of everyone's de facto favorite state-sanctioned monopoly: the investor-owned utility company.
+Today we're taking a medium-deep dive into the polluted waters of everyone's de facto favorite state-sanctioned monopoly: the Investor-Owned Utility (IOU) company.

 Hold your nose and dive in!